dileepdail/Spring-Framework/README.md

 # Spring-Framework
 Sample Spring Framework with all basic concepts

-Credit: "This project is inspired by spring Framework for Beginners with Spring Boot by Naveen Reddy"
+Credit: This project is inspired by "spring Framework for Beginners with Spring Boot by Naveen Reddy"

 #Installation and setup of the project